 Renou: XIII 40 “jalouse”

-As we have seen, in all the stanzas quoted so far the two derivatives take on a clearly negative sense; the only passages where a positive value is to be found come to four, and the use made of vanús- (in three cases) as of vanuṣya- is again to be associated with the other functions we have identified for the verbal root.
+As we have seen, in all the stanzas quoted so far the two derivatives take on a clearly negative sense.
+The only passages where a positive value is to be found come to four, and the use made of vanús- (in three cases) as of vanuṣya- is again associated with the other functions we have identified for the verbal root.

-More precisely, in 1.150.3 and 3.27.11 we find reference to the ritual action, to having the god come into the circle of the sacrifice (as in certain attestations of the verb root, cf. 9.7.6; 6.16.26 or 5.74.7); here, then, it is a matter of the wish to accomplish such an action – an undoubtedly just desire, to be welcomed.
+More precisely, in 1.150.3 and 3.27.11 we find reference to the ritual action: to having the god come into the circle of the sacrifice (as in certain attestations of the verb root, cf. 9.7.6; 6.16.26 or 5.74.7).
+Here, then, it is a matter of the wish to accomplish such an action – an undoubtedly just desire, to be welcomed.

 1.150.3 sá candró vipra mártiyo